Sobhangh/IDP-Z3/docs/zettlr/IEP 03 enumeration.md

 Design principles:
 * move all translations to Idp_to_Z3.py
-* interpret() re-translate the types, functions at every call
+* interpret() re-translate the types, functions at every call → declaration.interpret()
 * translate quantified variables when translating quantifier
     * it is not possible to compare the extension of Z3's Sort.
 * type enumerations are saved in block.interpretations; SymbolDeclaration in block.declarations